 Jean answers, ‘yes’ with Empress Of All Seasons.
 Although Empress ends abruptly, I appreciate that the story is complete.
 In this conclusion, Jean emphasizes that the overall ending and power acquired is meaningless.
 More important are the lessons learned and confidence Mari gains.
 Empress isn’t about ruling a kingdom or even falling in love.
 The story is about loving yourself.
 If the tale continued, Empress Of All Seasons would become just another teen book about living in harmony and fighting for the throne.

-Feminism Refuting Feminism
+Feminism Refuting Feminism in Empress Of All Seasons

 I equally applaud the feminist appeal with strong and terribly weak women characters.
 The Animal Wives, who pretend to be independent and free, are slaves to their beliefs.
 We watch as Hissa self-destructs when her baby boy is cast down the river.
 Any Animal Wife who falls in love and refuses to leave her man is outcast.
 They only feel power in their beauty.